-The six-member Editorial Board made up of University of Utah Department of Pathology faculty helps lead innovative and ongoing improvements to ARUP Consult.
+The eight-member ARUP Consult Editorial Board made up of University of Utah Department of Pathology faculty and residents helps lead innovative and ongoing improvements to ARUP Consult.
 Members work with the ARUP Consult editorial team to establish development goals and set priorities, and to periodically review and update the Consult Editorial Policy.

 Brian R. Jackson, MD, MS

-Dr. Jackson directs the Informatics Department at ARUP, including ARUP Consult®, decision support, test utilization management, and software product management.
+Dr. Jackson directs the Informatics Department at ARUP, including ARUP Consult, decision support, test utilization management, and software product management.
 He received his BA in mathematics, his MS in medical informatics, and his MD from the University of Utah, and completed a clinical pathology residency at Dartmouth-Hitchcock Medical Center.
-Before joining ARUP, Dr. Jackson was a staff clinical pathologist and informaticist at Dartmouth-Hitchcock Medical Center, a product manager for a Belgium-based medical software firm, and a National Library of Medicine informatics fellow at the University of Utah.
+Before joining ARUP, Dr. Jackson was a staff clinical pathologist and informaticist at Dartmouth-Hitchcock Medical Center, a product manager for a Belgium-based medical software firm, and a National Library of Medicine informatics fellow at the U of U.

-Dr. Jackson’s research interests include economic analysis of diagnostic testing and physician utilization of laboratory tests.
+Dr. Jackson’s research interests include economic analysis of diagnostic testing, physician utilization of laboratory tests, and corporate social responsibility in healthcare.
 He is certified in clinical pathology by the American Board of Pathology.

 Kamisha Johnson-Davis, PhD, DABCC

 Dr. Johnson-Davis received her BS in biochemistry from the University of California, Riverside, and her PhD in pharmacology from the University of Utah.
 She was a postdoctoral research associate at the Center for Human Toxicology and completed a postdoctoral fellowship in clinical chemistry at the U of U School of Medicine Department of Pathology.